shalatan/shalatan.github.io/kotlin.md

     ```kotlin
     data class User(val name, val string)
     ```
+    cons:
+    - Can't be inherited, but can inherit.
+    - a data class may have properties that are not part of its constructor, they will not be regarded in any of the functions that are generated.
+    ```kotlin
+    data class DollarBill(val amount: Int) {
+        var serialNumber: String? = null
+    }
+    ```
   - `enum classes` : used to model types that represent a finite set of distinct values
     ```kotlin
     enum class SchnauzerBreed(val height: Int) {